-- 1) The student is responsible for notifying the Course Coordinator in advance if they are ill or will be absent the day of a scheduled test or examination. - 2) Failure to meet this responsibility may result in an automatic zero ("0") for that test or examination. - 3) The student is responsible for arranging with the course faculty member, a makeup examination within 48 hours of the originally scheduled date and time.
+- The student is responsible for notifying the Course Coordinator in advance if they are ill or will be absent the day of a scheduled test or examination.
+Documentation is required before a make-up exam is scheduled. - 2) Failure to meet this responsibility may result in an automatic zero ("0") for that test or examination. - 3) The student is responsible for arranging with the course faculty member, a makeup examination within 48 hours of the originally scheduled date and time.
 Make-up examsare scheduled only by the SONHS faculty.